sane-mustek.5

 Option blocksize is a positional option that overrides the default

-fer size is specified in kilobytes.
-Some scanners freeze if this value
+buffer size is specified in kilobytes.
+Some scanners freeze if this

 limit) for most scanners.
 Don't change this value if you don't know ex-